tcd93/MSSQL-execution-plan/README.md

 With the two sources ready & optimized, the Hash join operation can be done quickly in parallel and finally merged together

-Here's a summary (_note that `mod % 2` & `mod % 10` are not actual MS hash function implementation, this is for demontrastion purpose only_):
+Here's a summary chart (_note that `mod % 2` & `mod % 10` are not actual MS hash function implementation_):

 <img src="img/2021-03-01-16-40-37.png" style="background:white"/>

+In this example, values in thread 1 & 2 pass through the `bloom filter` (with hash function `mod % 10`) and only 7 bits is turned on, when thread 3 & 4 come and look up on the bitmask, any value which divided by 10 returns a remainder of 1, 6 or 9 would get filtered, these are the _false negative_ matches.
+The rest, continue on and be filtered again by the _hash match_ function, with much less need for memory

 <blockquote style="font-size:85%">